korot0/TodoList/README.md

 - Does an onclick function in JavaScript add a listener?
 Yes, assigning a function to element.onclick adds a click event listener, but only one—if you assign another later, it replaces the previous one.
 To add multiple listeners without overwriting, use addEventListener("click", fn) instead.
 - appendChild vs append
 - Careful not to call functions unnecessarily inside loops.
 Ex.
 Calling ActiveListsManager inside the render loop
+- You were calling TaskFilterManager.setCurrentFilter(...), but TaskFilterManager is a factory function — it returns an object.
+So you need to first create an instance of it.
+Solution: Wrap IIFE to make it a singleton

 ASSIGNMENT: